firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/nami.md

 - Respect the stock module’s ≈116 A continuous ceiling—AYÓ advises capping peaks near 135 A until the pack is rebuilt or paralleled.[^2]
 - Data logging must sum both controllers; otherwise, power traces plateau near 19 kW even while riders believe they’re pushing 170 A/200 A per side.[^9]
 - Track NAMI builds already touch triple digits on 65H motors without FW; spend effort on tire compound, suspension balance, and braking instead of chasing voltage for speed alone.[^4]
+- Hotdog-class 100 H rears paired with 70 H fronts survive 500 A phase pulls when fed by 22 S 11 P P45 packs, but only with traction control engaged and front-motor FW at 100 % to match wheel speed—expect front-wheel lift at 120 km/h if TC is disabled.[^hotdog]

 ## Battery Strategy & Pack Building
 - Documented GT2 rebuilds pair 20 S 9 P LG 40P packs with Daly smart BMS hardware and thick copper busbars—use this as a template when refreshing commuter modules.[^6]
 - Mixed-chemistry packs (LG 40T + LG M50LT) demand conservative discharge ceilings and a robust 150 A smart BMS to keep 4 Ah and 5 Ah sticks in balance; many veterans still discourage blending chemistries at all.[^3]
 - OEM BMS retention is viable: Yoann’s customer conversion kept the NAMI BMS while adding dual Spintend Lite controllers for cleaner throttle response without altering the scooter’s appearance.[^8]
 - When aiming beyond stock output, log pack temperatures alongside controller data—Omar’s 20 S 10 P 50S build overheated both hubs and cells at 200 A battery, 310 A phase, and 380 A ABS.[^2]
+- Yamal’s 22 S 11 P 50PL concept highlights today’s BMS bottleneck—compact smart boards still cap around 500 A continuous, so dual-BMS or pyrofuse plans belong in the design once current heads toward 770 A nominal.[^bms_ceiling]

 ## Electronics & Accessory Integration
 - Start with the proven harness baseline—6 mm bullets and XT90 battery plugs—and only upsize once current goals justify the extra packaging work.[^5]